Functional Medicine and Functional Testing

 A sub-optimal functional test may indicate a need for correction even though traditional testing may show everything is within the normal range.
 This is a subtle but important difference as many sub-optimal health conditions will cause symptoms that get us to the doctor, but then no reason can be found for what is causing our health problem.

-Functional Testing Looks for the Root Cause of Imbalance
+Functional Medicine Looks for the Root Cause of Imbalance

 Functional medicine searches for the underlying imbalance, or root cause, which can contribute to illness or chronic disease.
 If you have an imbalance, it can affect your body in many ways.
 Functional changes occur long before disease is manifested, so functional testing becomes an early warning test for disease which is ideal for prevention-oriented physicians and patients concerned about finding the root cause of their problem.